Miami recruiting: All-American Tre’von Riggins still firm with Hurricanes

 DE Tre’von Riggins lands early spot in All-America Game

 Tre’von Riggins has been close to the Under Armour All-America Game before.
 The 3-star strongside defensive end from IMG Academy in Bradenton, Fla., got VIP treatment at the game this year, participating in media day for the Future 50 combine then watching the actual game from field level at Camping World Stadium.
-He already knew he’d be back in Orlando again in 2019 to actually compete in the Future 50.
+He already knew he would be back in Orlando, Fla., again in 2019 to actually compete in the Future 50.

 — Tre’von Riggins (@VonRiggins) April 5, 2018

-Invitations are particularly selective this far in advance, which makes this a lofty honor for Riggins, who 247Sports.com ranks No. 11 at his position in the Class of 2020.
-It’s also the latest testament to the wild success of Miami’s 2020 class.
+Invitations are particularly selective this far in advance, which makes this a lofty honor for Riggins, whom 247Sports.com ranks No. 11 at his position in the Class of 2020.
+It also is the latest testament to the wild success of Miami’s 2020 class.
 Riggins, who committed to the Hurricanes on Jan.
 10, is the second member of Miami’s 2020 class to commit to the game, joining 4-star athlete Avantae Williams.

 RELATED: 2019 Miami recruiting big board

-Like Riggins, Williams also received special treatment at this year’s game.
+Like Riggins, Williams also received special treatment at the 2018 game.
 The strong safety recently transferred to DeLand (Fla.)
 High School from IMG, and he got a behind-the-scenes look at the All-America Game with some of his former teammates.

 “We’re just on the way to the top,” said Riggins, who recorded 8 tackles, 1 sack and 1 forced fumble in limited action with the Ascenders’ top team as a sophomore.

-While they’re no longer teammates, Riggins and Williams remain close, and continue to be firm in their commitments even though neither has visited in 2018.
-Riggins may be at the Hurricanes’ spring game Saturday with IMG, although the visit isn’t set in stone yet.
+While they are no longer teammates, Riggins and Williams remain close, and continue to be firm in their commitments even though neither has visited in 2018.
+Riggins may be at the Hurricanes’ spring game on Saturday with IMG, although the visit isn’t set in stone.
 A scheduled ACT could mean the Ascenders have to delay their plans.

 “The plan was for us to go down there April 14 for the spring game,” but [IMG coach Kevin] Wright told us there’s a lot of people taking the ACT, so I don’t know if I’ll be there.”

 The Gators finally offered Jan.
-31 and Riggins told 247Sports’ Jacquie Franciulli he planned to visit Gainesville at some point.
-Now, the 6-foot-4, 260-pound prospect isn’t sure whether he’ll be there anytime soon.
+31, and Riggins told 247Sports’ Jacquie Franciulli he planned to visit Gainesville at some point.
+Now the 6-foot-4, 260-pound prospect isn’t sure whether he will be there anytime soon.